 For detailed safety and operating information, refer to the manufacturer's user guide.

-Girard Awnings - refer to the manufacturer's owner manual which is located on both a CD and a USB flash drive included in your warranty packet.
-This CD (or flash drive) will include several different awning manuals including slide out toppers and patio awnings.
-Included also is troubleshooting, service and repair information.
-Follow all safety related warnings and information included in the manuals.
+Girard Awnings (if so equipped) - refer to the manufacturer's owner manual located on a CD and USB flash drive included in your warranty packet.
+This manual includes trouble-shooting, service and repair information.